-The Committee on Professional Practice deals with relevant law and regulations, and other professional matters.
+The Technical Committee deals with relevant law and regulations, and other professional matters.
 It consists of a minimum of 5 members from diverse disciplines who have many years’ experience in the treasury field underpinned by sound theory (including fiscal and legal).
-The committee is chaired by Frank Muusse (Philips Lighting).
+The committee is chaired by Erwin Bastianen (Nike).

 Job Vacancy Bank:

 DACT endeavours to place on its website as many treasury field vacancies as possible and to inform its members about them.

 The Board currently has 9 members who are elected by the General Assembly for a period of three years.

 Erika Licht – General Manager/ Board member

 Tel: +31 6 53722646